ox-it/talks.ox/docs/source/http_api/endpoints/search.rst

     :type from: string
     :query to: Optional date to end filtering.
 Format should be dd/mm/yy OR 'today' or 'tomorrow'
     :type to: string
-    :query subvenues: If true, include all sub-locations of the specified venue within the search
-    :type subvenues: boolean
-    :query subdepartments: If true, include all sub-organisations of the specified department within the search
+    :query subdepartments: Optional.
+Defaults to true.
+If true, include all sub-organisations of the specified department within the search
     :type subdepartments: boolean

     The below parameters can each be repeated multiple times